 Users may view and download, when allowable under “fair use” and applicable copyright restrictions, images of a resolution suitable for reference and classroom presentations.
 The Museum encourages individual researchers and students to inquire about the availability of higher resolution images for specific educational purposes.

-To request more information about terms of reuse in general or to request an image for specific educational, commercial, web-based, or other usages, please contact the Museum at firstname.lastname@example.org.
+To request more information about terms of reuse in general or to request an image for specific educational, commercial, web-based, or other usages, click here to contact the Museum.

 In the event that inaccuracies or out-of-date copyright information are discovered, the Asheville Art Museum reserves the right to remove or disable access to materials requiring further review.
 The Asheville Art Museum actively researches and updates copyright information by engaging in conversation with artists, estates, trusts, and other third parties to determine permissions and copyright.
 Furthermore, the Asheville Art Museum continually reviews best practices regarding “fair use” and digitally available materials.
-If an individual has additional or differing information regarding copyright for an artist or an artist’s estate, we encourage them to contact the Museum at email@example.com.
+If an individual has additional or differing information regarding copyright for an artist or an artist’s estate, we encourage them to click here to contact the Museum.